Irrelon/jquery-lang-js/README.md

 ## Example
 Load http://www.orbzu.com and click the flag top-left of the screen.
 Select a different language to see the page change languages automatically.

+## Features
+* Instant language switching - page no reload required
+* Automatic translation of dynamic sections of the page (e.g. loaded via AJAX or added via JavaScript)
+* Language persistence across pages and reloads via cookie (requires jquery-cookie.js plugin)
+* Supports regular expression search / replace for non-token-based translations
+* Event hooks for custom processing

+## Who Made This?
+This plugin and all relateed code was created by Irrelon Software Limited, a U.K. registered company with a mission to create awesome web applications and push the boundries of app development.
+Check us out at http://www.irrelon.com

 # Changelog
 2014-02-02 - Version 2.3
 * Fixed bug when switching from non-default language to other non-default language